-The information is being withheld under Section 36(2) (c) of the Freedom of Information Act as it would otherwise prejudice the effective conduct of public affairs.
+The information for 2021/22 academic year is being withheld under Section 36(2) (c) of the Freedom of Information Act as it would otherwise prejudice the effective conduct of public affairs.

 This Annex sets out the reasons for the engagement of section 36(2) (c) of the Freedom of Information Act and our subsequent consideration of the Public Interest Test.